mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 },
 {% endprism %}

-The first line of `selectFilter` tells the Flickity library to scroll the element at the given `index` into the center of the viewport.
-The second line, however, is another example of parent-child communication.
-We want to tell the parent Vue instance know that the user has chosen the filter at index `index`.
-Equipped with that information, our parent instance can now tell the `<photo-preview>` component that the active filter is the one living at location `filters[filter]`.
-Let's check out how we can orchestrate this dance.
+The first line of our `selectFilter` function tells the Flickity library to scroll the element at the given `index` into the center of the viewport.

+The second line, however, is another example of child-parent communication.
+In this scenario, we want to tell the parent Vue instance that a user has chosen the filter living at `index` on its `filters` array.
+Once equipped with that information, our parent Vue instance can pass the correct filter filter to the `<photo-preview>` component, thereby "applying" the filter to our glorious preview image.

+Let's see how we can orchestrate that maneuver.

-First, let's modify our parent Vue instance in a few ways.
+First, let's modify our parent Vue instance in a couple of ways.

 1. Add an `activeFilterIndex` property to its data model and set it to zero
 2. Add a computed property, `activeFilterClass`, so that we can dynamically (and automatically) pass the correct class name to the `<photo-preview>` component.
 3. Add a method, `setFilter`, to handle the event we'll emit from the `<filter-list>` component